What you can build with Flows

 Paige manages the sync between your Flow definition and Meta’s WhatsApp Business API automatically.
 When you create or update a Flow, Paige uploads the Flow JSON to Meta as a Draft.
 From there you can publish it directly from the Paige dashboard.
 Each Flow is identified by a Meta Flow ID that is stored in your project.
 Your bot code uses this ID when sending a Flow to a contact.Generate a Flow

-Once you are satisfied, publish the Flow from the dashboard or ask the AI agent to publish it.
+Once you are satisfied, publish the Flow from the dashboard or ask the Code Agent to publish it.
 After publishing, the Flow can be sent to users.

 Flow JSON format

 Flows are defined in JSON format (version6.0).
 Each Flow contains one or more screens, and each screen contains a layout of components.
-Paige’s AI agent generates and edits this JSON for you — you rarely need to edit it by hand.
+Paige’s Code Agent generates and edits this JSON for you — you rarely need to edit it by hand.

 Common Flow components include: